FAQ

 Private Vault provides efficiency when farming liquidity.

 You could also invest in Public Vault by others for simplicity.
 Public Vaults carry inherent risks as anyone could create a Public Vault.
-Always understand how the vault works and DYOR carefully Vault: Understand the Risk.
+Always understand how the vault works and DYOR carefully Vault: Risk Evaluation.

 Enable TWAP for a Liquidity Pool